A formula for the Entropy of the Convolution of Gibbs probabilities on the circle

+General references for Jacobians and Thermodynamics Formalism are \cite{VO}, \cite{MU}, \cite{PP}, \cite{Par} and \cite{Rue}.
+We use the dynamics of the doubling map on an essential way.
+The possible extension to expanding transformations on the circle would require a good meaning for translation on the circle which is at the same time compatible with the distance among preimages of a general point.

 In the section \ref{Gi} we will consider convolution of two Gibbs probabilities.
-We estimate the entropy of convolution of Gibbs probabilities.
-We also show for the case of Gibbs probabilities that, if $ \nu=\mu_1 * \mu_2$, then, $h(\nu) \geq h(\mu_2)$.
+We estimate the entropy of the convolution of two Gibbs probabilities (see Theorem \ref{est1}).
+We also show for the case of Gibbs probabilities that, if $ \nu=\mu_1 * \mu_2$, then, $h(\nu) \geq h(\mu_2)$ (see Theorem \ref{est3}).
 This result appears in a more general setting in \cite{Li}.
 We do not use here the Hausdorff dimension as a tool in our proof.

-Suppose $J$ is of the form $p_1 \,I_{(0,1/2]} + p_2\,I_{(1/2,1]}$ (not continuous).
-We call {Bernoulli probability the equilibrium probability $\mu$ associated to such $J$ - maybe an abuse of language.
-Note that the convolution of two Bernoulli probabilities is not Bernoulli.
+We will present in section \ref{per} an explicit expression for the Jacobian of the probability obtained by the convolution of a Gibbs probability and a periodic orbit of period two (see expression (\ref{cio1})).

-We will show later on section \ref{per} that there are examples in which the convolution of a Bernoulli probability with a probability with support on a periodic orbit results on the initial Bernoulli probability.
+We also show examples of Gibbs probabilities $\mu$ where the convolution of $\mu$ with a periodic orbit of period two results in the same probability $\mu$ (see the class of potentials $\mathcal{S}$ defined by expression (\ref{haha})).